shengchiliu/Programming_exercises/JavaScript_exercises/README.md

 # JavaScript Programming Exercises

-Exercises are from this website:
+The exercises are from this website:
 * https://www.w3resource.com/javascript-exercises/

-Also there is a useful websites for learning JavaScript:
+Also there are useful websites for learning JavaScript:
 * https://developer.mozilla.org/bm/docs/Web/JavaScript
 * https://mdbookspace.com/view/jsh/